abdocs123/airbyte/docs/docs/contributing-to-airbyte/templates/README.md

----
-description: All the documentation templates should live here.
----

 # Templates

+All the documentation templates should live here.